Son of a Cleaning Lady

 Persistence: Push through walls.
 Ask questions, try angles, but don’t quit early.

 You don’t need to do everything at once.
 You just need to make consistent deposits until the tank is full enough to carry you through the hardest challenges.
 Pick one goal right now.
 Just one.
 Write it down.
 For the next 30 days, do it every single day.
 No excuses.
 To raise the stakes, put real skin in the game: money, a prized item, or anything that would hurt to lose.
-Hand it to a friend or family member with this rule, if you quit, they keep it.
+Hand it to a friend or family member with this rule: if you quit, they keep it.
 Psychologists call this loss aversion.
 We fear losing more than we value winning.
 Use that fear to fuel your discipline tank.

 Pro tip: Love being a beginner.
 Love making mistakes.
-Don’t fear them, lean into them, and you’ll be amazed how fast you learn and how much fun it actually is.
+Don’t fear them, lean into them, and you’ll be amazed at how fast you learn and how much fun it actually is.
 Ask questions instead of pretending you know.
-The best leaders I’ve worked with don’t bluff when they’re lost, they pause, clarify, and ask sharper questions.
+The best leaders I’ve worked with don’t bluff when they’re lost; they pause, clarify, and ask sharper questions.
 When you hit something, you don’t understand, do you posture, or do you dig in with curiosity?

 Without discipline, none of the other principles in this book matter.
 Real success isn’t luck.
 It isn’t talent.
 It isn’t timing.
 It’s the ability to keep pushing through walls when everything in you wants to stop.
 Without that, you’ll get tired, you’ll quit, and you’ll be one more person who almost made it.